DaniBodor/OrgaMovie_v3/README.md

 ## Running the macro
-1) Make sure you have no unsaved stuff open in FiJi, as all open images/results/ROIs/Logs/etc will be closed or overwritten without without saving.
-2) Put all the raw data you want to process into your input folder (images can be any size and any format that FiJi can handle).
+1) Put all the raw data you want to process into your input folder (images can be any size and any format that FiJi can handle).
+2) Start Fiji and make sure you have no unsaved stuff open, as all images/results/ROIs/Logs/etc will be closed or overwritten without saving.
 3) Select _OrgaMovie_v3_ from wherever you installed it (or [create a shortcut](https://imagej.net/learn/keyboard-shortcuts) for it).
+    - Occasionally when starting the macro it will crash immediately and Fiji will show an _Exception_ window.
+Just start the macro again and it should run fine the second time (I've never had the problem pop up twice in a row).
+I haven't been able to find the source of this error or figure out when and why it happens.
-4) Choose your settings (see below for explanation), hit _OK_.
+4) Choose your settings ([see below for explanation](https://github.com/DaniBodor/OrgaMovie_v3/edit/main/README.md#orgamovie-settings)), hit _OK_.
     - If you have the macro recorder open, an error message might pop up at this point.
 You can safely ignore this error and the macro will run just fine, or you can close the recorder to avoid the error appearing.
 5) Choose your input folder, hit _Select_.
 6) Depending on the size of the files, the macro can take a while to run.
 At some stages it might seem like nothing is happening, but you can usually see whether it is still running by checking the log window (which states what is currently happening) and/or the status bar of FiJi (i.e. below the clickable icons).
 To get a better idea of whether it's stuck or not, consider turning on "Print progress duration" in the [Settings](https://github.com/DaniBodor/OrgaMovie_v3/edit/main/README.md#imagej-settings).